silnrsi/pysilfont/docs/technical.md

 ```
 Where severity level has a default value of W and can be set to one of:
 - X	Exception - For fatal programming errors
-- S	Severe - For fatal errors
+- S	Severe - For fatal errors - eg input file missing
-- E	Errors
+- E	Errors - For serious errors that must be reported to screen
-- P	Progress - Reports basic progress messages and all errors
+- P	Progress - Progress messages
-- W	Warning - As P but with warning messages as well
+- W	Warning - General warnings about anything not correct
-- I	Info - As W but with information messages as well
+- I	Info - For more detailed reporting - eg the name of each glif file opened
-- V	Verbose - even more messages!
+- V	Verbose - For even more messages!

-Errors are reported to screen if the severity level is higher or equal to logger.scrlevel (default E) and to log based on loglevel (default W).
+Errors are reported to screen if the severity level is higher or equal to logger.scrlevel (default P) and to log based on loglevel (default W).
 The defaults for these can be set via parameters or within a script, if needed.

 With X and S, the script is terminated.
 S should be used for user problems (eg file does not exist, font is invalid) and X for programming issues (eg an invalid value has been set by code).
 Exception errors are mainly used by the libraries and force a stack trace.